 Image courtesy MWR forum member : hq_sandman_ute

 Straps produced to this DEF-3 standard had 1/16″ stainless wire buckles, and stainless loops, and were given stores reference number 6B/2594, listed as Strap, Wrist, Watch, G.S.
 It has no preformed holes for the buckle tongue, just as for the earlier A.F.0210. strap.

 The Omega 6B/542 (Omega model CK2777-1) purchased by the Air Ministry for the RAF in 1953 was built to the DEF-3 specification.
 It uses the Omega 283 caliber.
 About 5900 pieces were ordered.
 It had 18mm lug width.

-This led to modification to the 6B/2594 strap, and keeper loops were fitted.
+This also led to modification of the 6B/2594 strap, and keeper loops were fitted.
 However, most Omega 6B/542 watches reverted to using 6B/2763 Bonklip straps.